 Soil moisture retrieval algorithms require information about soil texture, specifically sand and clay fraction.
-A global dataset was assembled from an optimized combination of the FAO (Food & Agriculture Organization), HWSD (Harmonized World Soil Database), STATSGO (State Soil Geographic-US), NSDC (National Soil Database Canada), and ASRIS (Australian Soil Resources Information System) soil databases (Figure 26).
-This composite dataset uses the best available source for a given region [54], which should improve the accuracy of SMAP products in that region as well as providing consistency with the work of local scientists and end users in that region.
-A negative consequence of this decision is the potential for discontinuities at international boundaries, such as between the United States and Canada.
+Prior to the SMAP R17 data release in 2020, a global dataset was assembled from an optimized combination of the FAO (Food & Agriculture Organization), HWSD (Harmonized World Soil Database), STATSGO (State Soil Geographic-US), NSDC (National Soil Database Canada), and ASRIS (Australian Soil Resources Information System) soil databases.
+This composite dataset used the best available sources in 2012 for a given region [54].
+A negative consequence of this decision was the potential for discontinuities at international boundaries, such as between the United States and Canada.